cfalodun/Ticket-Lifestyle/README.md

 ## Step Two: SLA & Department Assignment
 <img src="https://i.postimg.cc/J7yhHmv3/07-ticket-adobe-upgrade-sev-b-support.png" width="500">
 Logged in as Agent John.
+Checked in with end user Ken before working ticket.
 Reviewed default properties and set the Priority from Normal to High, SLA to Sev-B (4 hours, 24/7), and assigned the ticket to the Support department.

 ## Step Three: Ticket Resolution – Agent (John)
 <img src="https://i.postimg.cc/VsSN01pR/08-ticket-adobe-upgrade-resolved-by-john.png" width="500">
 Assigned the ticket to John.
-Worked the issue to completion and marked the ticket as resolved.
+Worked the issue to completion and marked the ticket as resolved before closing.

 ---